PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 #### Gen-Z entrepreneurs and founders work in cycles.

 In a sense those "cycles" as I call it are somewhat unavoidable.
+Because of the young ages and social occasions young founders who still continue to formal education sometimes encouraged to take a step down to focus on other priorities.
+Which in return harms the whole process of creation if you are cramming for a year-long period to sit for a 2-day long test to get into university as I did you may come back and find everything you strived for is decaying.

 #### With little to no formal education or experience on management, Z'ers often form initiatives around a **halo-effect-leader**.